Kyrie Irving: 2018–2019: All-NBA Second Team selection

-On January 21, he had a career-high eight steals in a 107–99 win over the Miami Heat.
-On January 26, he recorded 32 points and 10 assists in a 115–111 loss to the Golden State Warriors.
-It was his 11th double-double with points and assists, becoming the first Celtic with 11 of that kind of double-double since Larry Bird in 1986–87.
+On January 21, Irving had a career-high eight steals in a 107–99 win over the Miami Heat.
+Five days later, he recorded 32 points and 10 assists in a 115–111 loss to the Golden State Warriors.
+It was Irving's 11th double-double with points and assists, becoming the first Celtic with 11 of that kind of double-double since Larry Bird in 1986–87.
 It was also Irving's sixth straight game with at least 25 points, matching the longest such streak in his career.
-On March 14, he recorded his second career triple-double with 31 points, 12 assists and 10 rebounds in a 126–120 win over the Sacramento Kings, becoming the first Celtics player to record 30-plus points and a triple-double in the same game since Rajon Rondo in February 2012.
-Two days later, he had 30 points, 11 rebounds and nine assists in a 129–120 win over the Atlanta Hawks.
+On March 14, he recorded his second career triple-double with 31 points, 12 assists, and 10 rebounds in a 126–120 victory over the Sacramento Kings, becoming the first Celtics player to record 30-plus points and a triple-double in the same game since Rajon Rondo in February 2012.
+Two days later, Irving had 30 points, 11 rebounds and nine assists in a 129–120 win over the Atlanta Hawks.
 In his first playoff game as a Celtic, Irving became just third player in franchise history (joining Isaiah Thomas in 2015 and Jo Jo White in 1972) to have 20-plus points, five-plus assists and five-plus rebounds in his postseason debut with the team, helping Boston defeat the Indiana Pacers 84–74 in game one of their first-round series.
-In Game 2 of the series, Irving scored 37 points in a 99–91 win.
-In Game 1 of the second round, Irving had 26 points and a playoff career high-tying 11 assists in a 112–90 win over the Milwaukee Bucks.
+In Game 2 of the series, Irving scored 37 points in a 99–91 victory.
+In Game 1 of the second round, Irving had 26 points and a playoff career high-tying 11 assists in a 112–90 victory over the Milwaukee Bucks.
+The Celtics would lose the next four games and the series to the Bucks.